Skip to main content

 A child vendor among those selling miscellaneous wares at the market in the Lodz ghetto.

-A column of prisoners arrives at the Belzec extermination camp.
+A column of prisoners arrives at the Belzec killing center.

 Assembly point for Poles displaced by the German Race and Resettlement Main Office (RuSHA).